MVCoconut/coconut.ui/README.md

 Your views may also hold plain fields for whatever purpose.
 Note though that updates to those will generally not cause rerendering.

-### When to go Stateful?

-Down the line you will almost always want to move state out of views - except when it's clearly transitory.
-On the other hand, all software development is a meandering learning process.
-You may find yourself working on the UI, the application model and the business logic at the same time.
-It's a system with many moving parts and there's really two important ends to it: how to cleanly model your business logic and how to nicely interface with the user.
-Any layers inbetween may require *radical* changes as those two ends evolve, which is why coconut gives you the option to put application state directly into the view at first and factor it out as it becomes more obvious along which lines to actually do that.
-In theory you may even start out with a view that depends solely on its own state.

-The main advantage of stateless views is that they are far easier to test.
-The stateful application logic on the other hand can be tested in isolation from the views too.

 ## Laziness, granular invalidation and batched rerendering

 Unless the particular renderer diverges from the norm, the following can be said about how views update: